isomerpages/pmo-nccs/media/speeches/_posts/2011-04-12-address-by-minister-for-transport-and-second-minister-for-foreign-affairs-raymond-lim-at-the-singapore-international-maritime-awards-2011-12-april-2011.md

 11.&nbsp;Altogether, the MPA will invest up to S$100 million over the next five years in the Maritime Singapore Green Initiative.
 MPA will release details of this new initiative.
 I strongly encourage companies to make full use of this opportunity.

-12.Promoting environmentally responsible maritime activities requires the participation and support of every stakeholder in the maritime ecosystem.
+12.&nbsp;Promoting environmentally responsible maritime activities requires the participation and support of every stakeholder in the maritime ecosystem.
 Later, we will witness some of them signing a 'Green Pledge' as an affirmation of their commitment to support and promote clean and green shipping in Singapore.
 I applaud these pathfinders for championing this effort.
 Tonight's signing is but the beginning.
 The charter will be kept open and I hope that many more companies will come on board as part of their own corporate social responsibility efforts.

 **Conclusion**
 13.&nbsp;Ladies and gentlemen, the extraordinary growth of Maritime Singapore is the direct result of the close partnership between Government and industry.
 With your feedback, we ensure that our schemes remain relevant and competitive.
 The Maritime Singapore Green Initiative is but the latest example.
 We look forward to working with you to realise a cleaner and greener future for shipping and posterity.

 14.&nbsp;Thank you.
-<br><br><br>
+<br><br>

 *Source*: [<a href="https://www.mpa.gov.sg/web/portal/home/media-centre/news-releases/speeches/detail/b775e4f3-d939-4e17-8fb4-9a5638ea111d" target="_blank">Maritime and Port Authority of Singapore</a>](https://www.mpa.gov.sg/web/portal/home/media-centre/news-releases/speeches/detail/b775e4f3-d939-4e17-8fb4-9a5638ea111d)